ruuda/blog/posts/2015-06-16-exceptional-results-error-handling-in-csharp-and-rust.md

 ---

-Rust 1.0.0 was used in this post.
+Rust 1.0.0 and C# 5 were used in this post.